MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

  * **Remove EGM** - remove the EGM.
  * **Import data style...** - import an additional data style from an XML file or from a ZIP archive containing an XML file and icons.
 This overwrites existing style files with the same name.
  * **Load keys from file...** - load additional keys, for example API keys for background imagery, or other OAuth keys from a file.
+ * **Export configuration...** - export large parts of the configuration to a file.
+ * **Import configuration...** - import large parts of the configuration from a file.
  * **JS Console** - start the JavaScript console for scripting the application.
 Note that this needs to be enabled in the "Advanced preferences".

 ### ![Find](../images/ic_menu_search_holo_light.png) Find